- physician-grade products

 Count: 120 vegetarian capsulses

-Suggested use: Take two capsules twice daily with cold water, or as directed by your healthcare practitioner.
+Suggested use: Take two capsules daily with cold water, or as directed by your healthcare practitioner.

 Does not contain: Wheat, gluten, yeast, corn, soy, dairy products, fish, shellfish, peanuts, tree nuts, ingredients derived from genetically modified organisms (GMOs), artificial colors, artificial sweeteners, or artificial preservatives.